ClickHouse/ClickHouse/docs/en/operations/table_engines/odbc.md

 **Retrieving data from the local MySQL installation via ODBC**

-This example is for Ubuntu Linux 18.04 and MySQL server 5.7.
+This example is checked for Ubuntu Linux 18.04 and MySQL server 5.7.

 Ensure that unixODBC and MySQL Connector are installed.